You can help prevent the irritating and

 Get some exercise every day.
 Try to do moderate activity at least 2½ hours a week.
 Or try to do vigorous activity at least 1¼ hours a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.

 Take a fiber supplement, such as Citrucel or Metamucil, every day if needed.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all directions on the label.